SolinSM/HR-Department/README.md

 **5. Build, release, Run**
->`ouer code command line`
- Deployment tools typically offer release management tools, most notably the ability to roll back to a previous release.
+>Deployment tools typically offer release management tools, most notably the ability to roll back to a previous release.
 >An approach is to store releases in a subdirectory named releases, where the current release is a symlink to the latest release binary.
 This makes it easy to quickly roll back to a previous release.
+>`ouer code command line`

 **6. Processes**